 Therefore, if you do not already have a Lasting Power of Attorney (LPA) and you lose mental capacity, someone will have to apply to the Court of Protection for a Deputyship Order in order to make decisions on your behalf.

-Here at pro-law we strongly recommend that you consider making a Lasting Power of Attorney(s) (link to LPA PAGE) at your earliest convenience to avoid those closest to you having to apply for a Deputyship order.
+Here at Pro-law, we strongly recommend that you consider making a Lasting Power of Attorney so as to avoid the need for a deputyship application to be made.

-Please do get in contact if you think Pro-Law can help or advise you with any matters related to the Court of Protection and deputyship.
+Please do get in contact if you think Pro-Law can help or advise you with any matters related to the Court of Protection and Deputyship.